saremmen/fh_charge_mcpp_server/README.md

 ## Home Assistant Integration
 - The server publishes MQTT discovery topics for sensors and controls.
-- You can control charging, unlock cable, set current limit, and monitor status via Home Assistant.
+- You can control charging (suspend), unlock cable, set current limit (restarts charging with current!= 0), and monitor status via Home Assistant.

 ## Troubleshooting
 - Ensure your MQTT broker is running and reachable.